le332313/Dell_G7_7588_OpenCore_Hackintosh/README.md

 ## iMessages and Facetime
 Follow [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) from Dortania.
 - Make sure you have to change the ROM in `PlatformInfo/Generic/ROM`.
 - You should get a new valid serial number and other SMBIOS related data for iMessage/Facetime to work, with the SMBIOS is `MacBookPro15,1`.
-You can use [Corpnewt's GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
+Use [Corpnewt's GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).

 ## Audio
 - For ALC256, I use `layout-id = <21>`.
 This id can give you 3.5mm headphone jack (just headphone!).